BenaghJames/DFS-Maze-Generator/README.md

 # DFS-Maze-Generator
 DFS maze generator writen in Java using Processing.

-This program will generate cells and add the cells to a grid list.
-The maze will generate by starting at a specified cell, and randomly choosing an unvisited cell neighbor.
-The wall will be removed between the two cells, and the current cell changes.
-Once there are no more neighbors to visit, the current cell will be backtracked until there is a cell with an existing unvisited neighbor.
-The maze will eventually backtrack to the first cell.
+Utilizing a Depth-first-search algorithm, this program will use cell objects with walls to create a maze.
+The algorithm will randomly visit neighboring cells and remove the walls between these cells to create pathways.
+Once the program is at a cell that is unable to find a neighbor, the algorithm will backtrack through cells previously visited until it finds one with a neighbor that it can visit.
+The program will run until it backtracks to the original starting cell.

 ![Alt Text](https://media.giphy.com/media/XBgYNS5FrEOSBjOfrg/giphy.gif)